kwfk/Mathe/README.md

 # Mathe

-Mathe is an Android app aimed toward elementary school children to help them improve their mental math by having them quickly solve math problems against a timer.
+Mathe is an Android app aimed towards elementary school children to help them improve their mental math by having them quickly solve math problems against a timer.

 ## Technologies:
 * Android